AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 - Task 4: Train the model
 - Task 5: Deploy and test the model

-## Exercise 1: Use Conversational Language Understanding with Language Studio

 ### Task 1: Create a *Language* resource

 In this task, you will learn how to create a **Language** resource in Azure to unlock advanced natural language processing capabilities for text analysis and AI-driven insights.